petros-d/docs/docs/ci-cd.md

 - An Organization ID.
 To find this, go to **Settings** > **Organization** in the Astronomer UI and copy the Organization ID that appears
 - A Deployment ID.
 To find this, open your Deployment in the Astronomer UI and copy the unique string at the end of the URL (e.g. `cktogz2eg847343yzo9pru1b0d` is the ID in `https://cloud.astronomer.io/deployments/cktogz2eg847343yzo9pru1b0d`)
 - A CI/CD management tool, such as [GitHub Actions](https://docs.github.com/en/actions)
-- An Astronomer project directory that was [initialized via the Astronomer CLI](deploy-code) and that is hosted in a place that your CI/CD tool can access
+- An Astronomer project directory that was [initialized via the Astronomer CLI](deploy-code) and is hosted in a place that your CI/CD tool can access
 - [Docker](https://docs.docker.com/get-docker/)
 - curl